pcasaes/hexoids/README.md

     quickly.
 But from a scalability stand point there's only so far you can go running the client on a single threaded browser engine.

-* Replace Websockets with a combination of TCP an UDP sockets.
+* Replace WebSockets with a combination of TCP an UDP sockets.

-   TCP connections are expensive, Websockets even more so.
+   TCP connections are expensive, WebSockets even more so.
 High frequency events like player and bolt movements would be better served over a UDP socket.

 * Replace the custom inter thread event queue with the [LMAX Disruptor](https://github.com/LMAX-Exchange/disruptor)